 DMRs is the generic term we coined for the category of home loan pegs based on bank deposit rates, as opposed to the more traditional SIBOR/SOR or lenders’ own internal BOARD rates.
 The four banks that have introduced DMR mortgages in the past two years have chosen to peg DMR to pre-defined fixed deposit rates at the moment, ranging from 18-month to 48-month (and for specific deposit bands), but we are still hoping some foreign banks will start to offer DMRs pegged to some savings account rate which might make more sense for foreign lenders.

-Having said that, DBS does stand out as an outright winner with its CNY promotion on DMR home loan with a new and interesting feature – a cap of 2% during the 2 years of lock-in.
+Having said that, DBS does stand out as an outright winner.
+The CNY promotion on DBS home loans come with a new and interesting feature – a cap of 2% during the 2 years of lock-in.
 This greatly reduces the risk of a runaway interest rate should Donald Trump be successful in reviving the American economy and US Fed follows through with its forecast of 3 rounds of rate hikes in 2017.
 In that scenario and if we assume a similar increase here in 3-month SIBOR and DMRs, for the DBS package one will start 2017 at 1.48% but end the year close to 1.48% + 0.75% or 2.23% (3 round of increases at 0.25% each) without such a cap.
 But with the 2% cap feature, your interest rate increases will stop at 2%!
 In essence you can take this to be a 2-year fixed rate package at 2% but you are starting off at a low of 1.48%.

 Would it be better than just to go for 2-year fixed rate home loan and remove all the guessing work?
 Maybe.
 Especially when there are still fixed rate packages below 2% right now but you have to work out the numbers after factoring in the savings at 1.48% with DBS.
-Speak to our experienced mortgage consultants today who can do an interest modeling for you based on certain assumptions and give you the lowdown on all the latest fixed rate packages in the market.
+Speak to our experienced mortgage consultants today who can do an interest modelling for you based on certain assumptions and give you the lowdown on all the latest fixed rate home loan Singapore rates.